 A psychoeducational assessment typically involves a thorough interview with parents and teacher (if available), review of academic records, and completion of questionnaires.
 We also do comprehensive objective testing of various cognitive domains.
 The assessment involves both direct services (interviews with parents and/or teachers, testing, feedback) and indirect services (scoring, report writing, reviewing records).
-The number of hours needed for each child can vary based on their work pace, but in general comprehensive psychoeducational assessments take between 14 and 16 hours (including both direct and indirect services).
+The number of hours needed for each child can vary based on their work pace, but in general comprehensive psychoeducational assessments take about 15 hours at $250/hour (i.e., around $3750).
 Occasionally a child may need additional hours of testing.
-We prefer to do the assessment over one full day as we feel that this gives the most ecologically valid representation of a child’s school day.
+We prefer to do the assessment over one full day as we feel that this is most representative of a child’s typical school day.

 Visit our Contact Page and complete the contact form and we will schedule a brief phone call to gather some more information and answer any questions.
 We will provide a quote and timeline for scheduling an assessment.